The Company recently discovered large-scale copper porphyry system.

-2025 drill program testing most advanced target at Kendal Ridge.
+2025 drill program is testing most advanced target at Kendal Ridge.
 Bulk of 4 km by 3 km system untested.

-Excellent infrastructure offers significant advantages to improve margin potential
+Excellent infrastructure offers significant advantages to improve margin potential.

 The strongest portion of the resistivity high geophysical feature identified on the Moly Fork trend remains untested.